coolk8/telegram-simple-ai-bot/README.md

 # Telegram OpenRouter AI Bot

-A simple Telegram bot written in Go that uses OpenRouter API to generate AI responses to user messages.
+A Telegram bot written in Go that uses OpenRouter API for text chat and Together AI for image generation.

 ## Prerequisites